Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature: Superconductivity pairing correlations

-The strong fluctuations of pairing correlations within the superconducting (SC) dome leave distinct signatures in the thermodynamic quantities.
+The strong pairing fluctuations within the SC dome leave distinct features in the thermodynamic quantities.
 In Fig.~\ref{FigS:Cmu}, we present the constant-$\mu$ specific heat $c_\mu$ for both 2-leg ladders and width-4 cylinders.
-Our calculated results indicate that $c_\mu$ exhibits a peak near the SC onset temperature $T_c^*$, which is associated with the entropy release due to the establishment of SC order.
+These results indicate that $c_\mu$ exhibits a peak near the SC temperature $T_c^*$, which is associated with the entropy release due to the establishment of SC pairing correlations.